-Peonies have been cultivated for more than 2,000 years, first in China and now worldwide.
-The plants are three- to four-feet tall with a round shape, bearing lustrous, dark green foliage.
-Peony flowers are large and fragrant, often blooming in early June along the Front Range.
-Early, mid-season and late blooming cultivars are available.
-In autumn, the foliage often takes on a reddish-maroon color.
+Herbaceous peonies that are common to many home gardens typically growing three- to four-feet tall with a round shape and lustrous, dark green foliage.
+Their flowers are large and fragrant, often blooming in late May or early June along the Front Range.
+In autumn, the foliage can take on a yellow or reddish-maroon color.

-Peonies do best in full sun or in light shade.
-They prefer rich, loamy, well-drained soil but will tolerate and bloom in heavier clay soils.
-Plant peonies about four feet apart due to their large mature size.
-Stake peonies early in the growing season since the flowers are very heavy and hold water, which causes them to flop over.
+Herbaceous peonies do best in full sun but will tolerate light shade.
+Tree peonies prefer light shade and a protected location.
+All types of peonies prefer rich, loamy, well-drained soil but will tolerate and bloom in a wide range of soil types.
+Plant peonies about four feet apart to accommodate their mature size.
+Herbaceous and Itoh peonies should be staked early in the growing season since the flowers are very heavy and tend hold water and flop over.
 Fertilize in the spring and mulch in the winter for best growth.

-Peonies live for many years in a landscape and for optimal flowering should be placed in permanent locations.
-If a peony fails to bloom after three years in the same location, it is most likely due to being planted too deeply.
-When planting, roots should be placed no more than one inch below the soil surface.
-Ants are attracted to the nectar on the buds, but are not necessary for the flowers to open.
-Peonies occasionally have problems with spider mites and powdery mildew in Colorado.
+Peonies live for many years in the landscape and for optimal flowering should be placed in a permanent location.
+If an herbaceous peony fails to bloom after three years in the same location, it is most likely due to being planted too deeply.
+When planting, the eyes should be placed no more than one inch below the soil surface.
+Herbaceous peonies can also fail to bloom if they are planted in too much shade.
+Young plants or recently divided or transplanted plants take time to establish before blooming.
+Plants that have received excess nitrogen fertilizer will put on foliar growth instead of flowers.

 For more information, see the following Colorado State University Extension fact sheet(s).